kingsdigitallab/alice-thornton/frontend/entities/textsearch.md

     {% include "search_tabs.liquid" %}
 {% raw %}
     <p class="tab-intro">
         Start typing to find relevant passages within the modernised edition.
+For exact matches put the word/phrase in double quotation marks.
+Results can be filtered by Book.
     </p>
     <div id="text-search">
     </div>